Is autonomous acreage mowing worth it on a 2.5–10 acre property?

 An honest 8-year cost analysis.
-AutoAcre's Buy + Manage offer — the PANDAG G1 mower at $33,490 plus a tiered monthly management fee — head-to-head against hiring a fortnightly contractor.
+The AutoAcre Buy + Manage launch offer — a commercial-grade autonomous mower at a reference launch price of $33,490 plus a tiered monthly management fee — head-to-head against hiring a fortnightly contractor.
 Tier-by-tier economics, the assumptions doing the heavy lifting, and the non-spreadsheet factors that usually decide it.

 The short answer

-4 acres: Roughly break-even with a fortnightly contractor over 8 years.
+4 acres: ~$39,000 cheaper over 8 years.
 Frequency triples and you own the mower at the end.
-Pitch is "same money, much better service."

-Below 4 acres: The economics don't beat a fortnightly contractor.
-The pitch becomes amenity-led — frequency, hands-off, premium presentation — not cash savings.
+Below 2.5 acres: The commercial-grade autonomous mower is overspecified for sub-2-acre lawns.
 Most owners at this scale are better served by a consumer robotic mower they buy and manage themselves.

 What you're actually deciding between

 Option A — Hire a fortnightly contractor.
-A ride-on operator visits every two weeks, mows the property in 2–5 hours depending on size, leaves an invoice.
-Typical Northern Rivers rate: $150 per hour, one hour per two acres, fortnightly — call it $150 per acre per month equivalent.
+A zero-turn ride-on operator visits every two weeks, mows the property in 2–5 hours depending on size, leaves an invoice.
+Northern Rivers premium acreage market rate (mowing only, no edging or whippy work): roughly $250 per acre per month, billed fortnightly.
 Service is fine but cyclical: the property looks fresh for the first few days after a visit and overgrown by day 13.

-Option B — Buy and manage the PANDAG G1 with AutoAcre.
+Option B — Buy and manage the commercial-grade autonomous mower with AutoAcre.
 You buy the commercial-grade autonomous mower outright at $33,490.
-AutoAcre installs it, configures zone rotation and exclusion areas, and manages it ongoing — operation, maintenance, blade changes, firmware updates and repair coordination — for a tiered monthly fee of $260–$650 depending on acreage.
+AutoAcre installs it, configures zone rotation and exclusion areas, and manages it ongoing — operation, maintenance, blade changes, firmware updates and repair coordination — for a tiered monthly fee of $165–$650 depending on acreage.
 Ad-hoc on-site call-outs are billed at $150 per visit.
 The mower runs about 78 days per year — twice a week in summer, weekly in winter — keeping the property at consistent presentation year-round.

 8-year economics tier by tier

-All figures below assume the customer-owned PANDAG G1 retains roughly 20% of original price ($6,700) at year 8 — see the residual sensitivity discussion below if you want to stress-test that.
+All figures below assume the customer-owned commercial-grade autonomous mower retains roughly 20% of original price ($6,700) at year 8 — see the residual sensitivity discussion below if you want to stress-test that.
 Call-outs are assumed at 4 per year ($4,800 over 8 years).

 Negative numbers mean AutoAcre is cheaper than the fortnightly contractor over 8 years.